 For situations that are complex, or for those that require an appeal to the High Court or legal expertise, an immigration lawyer is a better option.
 An immigration lawyer has the legal authority to represent you in court, which will save you the hassle, time, and money of hiring a third party.

-With an immigration lawyer you can have the benefit of having just one person with a deep understanding of your specific case assist you through the whole process.
+With an immigration lawyer in NZ you can have the benefit of having just one person with a deep understanding of your specific case assist you through the whole process.
 This is crucial if cases are complicated, or if you have limited time to appeal.
 If issues arise further down the line, you can call on the same immigration lawyer for help, again saving you the time and money of explaining all relevant past events.
 One example of such an issue arising is when established migrants receive a Deportation Liability Notice connected to employment issues.

 An immigration lawyer can also be more helpful for those looking at applying for an Investment Visa.
 If you want to make an investment in New Zealand for the purpose of gaining a visa, you will be dealing with large sums of money – NZD$3 million or more.
 It is essential in this case that you get advice from a legal professional as there are specifics on where and what these investments can go into.
 You will also gain added security in knowing your investment is in safe hands.
 New Zealand Immigration Law has several trusted financial advisers we can refer clients to.